Angel-ML/angel/docs/tutorials/angel_ps_quick_start_en.md

 	```
 2. **Define the Task([TrainTask](../apis/Task.md))**

 	Angel's model training is done through tasks.
-We need to define a `myLRTrainTask` to train the LR model.
+We need to define `myLRTrainTask` to train the LR model.

 	`myLRTrainTask` needs to inherit the `TrainTask` class and implement the following two methods: